dataBaseError/free-room-finder/README.md

     gem install json
     gem install pg

-2. Open [db-parser.db](db-parser.rb) and modify the campus as needed.
+2. Open [parse.db](parse.rb) and modify the campus as needed.
 It is currently set to grab all data for every semester for the north campus.

 3. Run the script

-        ruby db-parser.rb
+        ruby parse.rb

 ## Run the web api